KhalisFoundation/sttm-web/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* No inflammatory or derogatory remarks towards Sikhism, or any other faith or religion.

 ## Enforcement Responsibilities